fegonzalez7/rob_unal_clase2/README.md

 ```

 ## Tree
-Shows the hierachy og the linux files in a graphical way.
+Shows the hierarchy of the linux files in a graphical way.

 ![](https://i.postimg.cc/zvdYYB6P/Screenshot-from-2022-03-18-17-25-20.png)